 |Compounds public anxiety||Get’s things done|

-Lesson Learned/Action Plan: Governor Cuomo demonstrated a servant leadership style when dealing with his state and guiding his constituents.
+Lesson Learned/Action Plan: A servant leadership style when dealing with this crisis was needed.
 Leading with truth, integrity, and empathy is always preferred to leading with contradictions, autocracy and falsehoods.
-Our next U.S. president must be a servant leader in that he will lead with moral authority, compassion, collaboration and integrity.

 Event 3: A for-profit medical system that exists in the U.S. is simply not built to handle a massive pandemic.
 Health care organization must run “lean” to keep costs down and provide exactly what a patient needs at any given time.
 A “just in time” inventory concept provides just enough beds, PPE and medical personnel to deal with most everyday requirements.
 Our system is simply not built for health emergencies of this magnitude.